samstan0926/README-Generator/README.md

   https://opensource.org/licenses/MIT

   ## How to Contribute
-  Sample
+  Contact me from my contact info in the the questions section.
   ## Tests
-  Sample
+  Use the project
   ## Questions

-  Email: sample@gmail.com
+  Email: samstan092@gmail.com

-  GitHub: sampleuser
+  GitHub: samstan0926